kozmoai/glent-deploy-aws/website/docs/getting-started/deploy-the-platform.md

 ### Solution Platform prerequisites

-Prior to installing the GLENT solution platform, you will need to ensure that the following items are configured and available:
+Prior to installing the KOZMO solution platform, you will need to ensure that the following items are configured and available:

 * **AWS Account ID and region** - The solution will be installed into an AWS account and region.
 You will need the 12-digit account ID and must be able to log into the account with sufficient permissions to provision infrastructure resources.